Jump to navigation

 Learn more about the Children's Services Steering Committee

 The primary function of this council is to provide guidance and recommendations regarding operational policy and procedural changes to the CCT program and to create solutions to streamline community transitions.
 The council will analyze barriers for transitions and provide recommendations for improved practices.
 Additionally, The CCT Advisory Council will provide recommendations for the use of rebalancing funds to the Department of Health Care Policy and Financing.
-The work of this council will directly inform the implementation of the Colorado’s Olmstead Plan.
+In April 2019, this Council changed it's name to Transitions Stakeholder Advisory Council.

 Learn more about the Colorado Choice Transitions Advisory Council